The Ancient Charms of Petra Jordan

 Our group from the bus inside the Monastery at Petra

-After lunch and several photo ops, we realized we had better start the climb down as it would take us almost 2 hours to make the hike back to the bus.
-It took longer than we thought with a little more sightseeing on the way back and we just barely made it by 4pm.
+After lunch and several photo ops, we realize we better start the climb down since it will take us almost 2 hours to make the hike back to the bus.
+It takes even longer with a little more sightseeing on the way back and we just barely make it to the bus by 4pm.

 Exploring Amman

-Slept in a little and then met up with Yousef from the Petra trip yesterday for a tour of the city of Amman.
-Yousef is Jordanian and lives in Amman and graciously offered to give me a walking tour of the city for my last day in Jordan.
+I sleep in a little and then meet up with Yousef from the Petra trip yesterday for a tour of the city of Amman.
+Yousef is Jordanian and lives in Amman and graciously offers to give me a walking tour of the city for my last day in Jordan.

 King Abdullah Mosque Amman Jordan